Md-Sarwar-Ahmed/Into-DataSets/practice_problems/practice_dataset_1.md

   **MOTIVATION**

    As I progressed through the _Google Developers' Machine Learning Crash Course_, I decided to put the machine learning concepts into practice by coding models in _tf.keras_.
 I have used **Colab** as a programming environment (Colab is Google's version of _Jupyter_ Notebook).
 Like Jupyter Notebook, Colab provides an interactive Python programming environment that combines text, code, graphics, and program output.
+This Colab uses a dataset to predict the prices of houses in California.

   **About the DATASET**